 Why does this work?
 It’s as simple as the fact that if people continuously are visiting a specific page of yours - particularly if it is one that gets a high amount of traffic - then they just need that final push to convert.

 2. Retarget those who haven’t visited your site in a long time

 You might have an extensive email subscriber list.
 But chances are that some of these people have not interacted with your website in a very long time.
 It’s true that all of your email subscribers will become unresponsive to your game at one point or another.

 This means that your current email marketing strategy won’t be reaching them.
 So you need to start retargeting your existing users.

 What goal you have is up to you.
-They may not have purchased from you in a while, or you might be able to upsell them to a newer product or service.
-Without retargeting, you don’t have the option to show them any new developments in your business.
+They may not have purchased from you in a while, or you might be able to upsell them to some new in-game content.
+Without retargeting, you don’t have the option to show them any new developments in your game.

 And really, you risk nothing by targeting someone that has already converted.
 Why?
 Because you’ve sold to them before and this means they’re more likely to come back.